Baxter International (NYSE:BAX) Releases Q1 2022 Earnings Guidance

 Baxter International (NYSE:BAX – Get Rating) updated its first quarter 2022 earnings guidance on Thursday.
 The company provided earnings per share (EPS) guidance of $0.790-$0.820 for the period, compared to the Thomson Reuters consensus estimate of $0.970.
 The company issued revenue guidance of $3.65 billion-$3.68 billion, compared to the consensus revenue estimate of $3.73 billion.Baxter International also updated its FY 2022 guidance to $4.250-$4.350 EPS.

-A number of equities analysts have weighed in on the stock.
-UBS Group increased their target price on shares of Baxter International from $88.00 to $91.00 and gave the stock a neutral rating in a research report on Friday, February 18th.
-The Goldman Sachs Group began coverage on shares of Baxter International in a research report on Friday, February 11th.
-They issued a neutral rating and a $91.00 price objective for the company.
-Wells Fargo & Company lowered their target price on shares of Baxter International from $95.00 to $93.00 and set an overweight rating on the stock in a research note on Friday, February 18th.
-Zacks Investment Research raised shares of Baxter International from a hold rating to a strong-buy rating and set a $99.00 target price on the stock in a research note on Monday, January 17th.
-Finally, Raymond James lowered their target price on shares of Baxter International from $99.00 to $96.00 and set an outperform rating on the stock in a research note on Friday, February 18th.
-Four equities research analysts have rated the stock with a hold rating, thirteen have assigned a buy rating and one has given a strong buy rating to the stock.
-Based on data from MarketBeat.com, the stock has an average rating of Buy and an average price target of $95.71.
+BAX has been the subject of several analyst reports.
+KeyCorp decreased their target price on shares of Baxter International from $98.00 to $95.00 and set an overweight rating for the company in a research note on Friday, February 18th.
+Stifel Nicolaus increased their price objective on shares of Baxter International from $90.00 to $91.00 and gave the company a buy rating in a research note on Friday, February 18th.
+Morgan Stanley reduced their price objective on shares of Baxter International from $110.00 to $105.00 and set an overweight rating on the stock in a research note on Friday, February 18th.
+Citigroup began coverage on shares of Baxter International in a research note on Friday, January 7th.
+They set a buy rating and a $101.00 price objective on the stock.
+Finally, UBS Group increased their price objective on shares of Baxter International from $88.00 to $91.00 and gave the company a neutral rating in a research note on Friday, February 18th.
+Four equities research analysts have rated the stock with a hold rating, thirteen have assigned a buy rating and one has given a strong buy rating to the company’s stock.
+According to MarketBeat, Baxter International currently has a consensus rating of Buy and a consensus price target of $95.71.

-The company also recently declared a quarterly dividend, which will be paid on Friday, April 1st.
-Investors of record on Friday, February 25th will be paid a $0.28 dividend.
-This represents a $1.12 dividend on an annualized basis and a yield of 1.30%.
+The firm also recently disclosed a quarterly dividend, which will be paid on Friday, April 1st.
+Stockholders of record on Friday, February 25th will be given a dividend of $0.28 per share.
 The ex-dividend date of this dividend is Thursday, February 24th.
-Baxter International’s payout ratio is 44.27%.
+This represents a $1.12 annualized dividend and a dividend yield of 1.44%.
+Baxter International’s dividend payout ratio (DPR) is 44.27%.

-In other Baxter International news, CAO Brian Stevens sold 2,500 shares of the business’s stock in a transaction dated Monday, February 28th.
-The stock was sold at an average price of $85.50, for a total value of $213,750.00.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
-Insiders own 0.19% of the company’s stock.
+In other Baxter International news, CAO Brian Stevens sold 2,500 shares of the firm’s stock in a transaction dated Monday, February 28th.
+The shares were sold at an average price of $85.50, for a total value of $213,750.00.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Company insiders own 0.19% of the company’s stock.

-Large investors have recently modified their holdings of the business.
-Advisors Asset Management Inc. raised its position in Baxter International by 17.5% in the 4th quarter.
-Advisors Asset Management Inc. now owns 28,791 shares of the medical instruments supplier’s stock worth $2,471,000 after buying an additional 4,290 shares during the last quarter.
-California State Teachers Retirement System increased its position in shares of Baxter International by 3.5% during the 4th quarter.
-California State Teachers Retirement System now owns 903,556 shares of the medical instruments supplier’s stock valued at $77,561,000 after purchasing an additional 30,448 shares during the last quarter.
-Finally, Parametric Portfolio Associates LLC increased its position in shares of Baxter International by 5.9% during the 4th quarter.
-Parametric Portfolio Associates LLC now owns 2,024,918 shares of the medical instruments supplier’s stock valued at $173,819,000 after purchasing an additional 113,578 shares during the last quarter.
-84.11% of the stock is owned by institutional investors and hedge funds.
+Several institutional investors and hedge funds have recently made changes to their positions in BAX.
+California State Teachers Retirement System lifted its position in shares of Baxter International by 3.5% in the fourth quarter.
+California State Teachers Retirement System now owns 903,556 shares of the medical instruments supplier’s stock worth $77,561,000 after purchasing an additional 30,448 shares in the last quarter.
+Parametric Portfolio Associates LLC raised its position in Baxter International by 5.9% during the fourth quarter.
+Parametric Portfolio Associates LLC now owns 2,024,918 shares of the medical instruments supplier’s stock valued at $173,819,000 after acquiring an additional 113,578 shares in the last quarter.
+Finally, Advisors Asset Management Inc. raised its position in Baxter International by 17.5% during the fourth quarter.
+Advisors Asset Management Inc. now owns 28,791 shares of the medical instruments supplier’s stock valued at $2,471,000 after acquiring an additional 4,290 shares in the last quarter.
+Institutional investors own 84.11% of the company’s stock.

 Baxter International Company Profile (Get Rating)